bdwyz/100-days-of-code/log.md

 **Thoughts:** Got home late but had to code at least for an hour.
 Got it done feel good but im gonna be shot in the AM.
 Also I think im gonna have to use JS for the go to top links.

+### Day 8: January 14th, 2018

+**Today's Progress**: Started building out the about about me section of my personal portfolio.

+**Thoughts:** I still have a lot to learn but im getting really good with my classes and ID's.

+### Day 9: January 15th, 2018

+**Today's Progress**: After a 9 hour day and then going the gym, I got my hour in.
+Worked on my "favorite things" section.

+**Thoughts:** Getting comfurtable with nesting spans and divs and classes and ID's. feeling good.